feature-hub/feature-hub/docs/guides/server-side-rendering.md

 ### Using React

-A React integrator can use the `FeatureHubContextProvider` to provide a callback that is called by the `FeatureAppLoader` for server-rendered Feature Apps to populate a set of URLs on the server for hydration on the client:
+On the server, a React integrator can use the `FeatureHubContextProvider` to provide a callback that is called by the `FeatureAppLoader` for server-rendered Feature Apps to populate a set of URLs for hydration on the client:

 ```js
 const urlsForHydration = new Set();